dark7torm/BulletJournal/README.md

 You can change the theme by clicking the theme button.
 You can also see a progress bar for your tasks.

+Developed by Ren Taguchi, Nagi Aboushaca and Adrian Tam

 ![Screenshot of current output](/screenshot2.png)